Poirot's Early Cases: "The Third Floor Flat"

 Four young people, two women and two men, are returning after a night out to the home of one of the women – Patricia Garnett.
-She is annoyed as she cannot find the key to her flat on the fourth floor of her apartment block in her handbag.
-The porter does not have a spare key, nor is there a fire escape, but the suggestion is made that the two men, Donovan Bailey and Jimmy Faulkener, make their way up through the coal lift and let the women in.
+When Ms. Garnett discovers she has lost her key, the two men, Donovan Bailey and Jimmy Faulkener, make their way up through the coal lift and let the women in.
+They miscount the floors and end up in the flat one floor below, where they discover its occupant, Mrs. Ernestine Grant, dead.
+Poirot, who also lives in the building, offers to help.